-Conformance with the 2010 Prince George's County Landscape Manual conformance with the applicable landscape standards will be reviewed at the time of DSP.
+Conformance with the 2010 Prince George's County Landscape Manual

 The T-D-O Zone standards have one part under the title "Landscape" specifically discussing the applicability of each section of the Landscape Manual within the TDDP area.
-For those landscaping standards not covered by the TDDP, the Landscape Manual shall serve as the requirement (page 194).
-Section 4.7, Buffering Incompatible Uses, does not apply within the TDDP.
-This project's
+For those landscaping standards not covered by the TDDP, the Landscape Manual should serve as the requirement (page 194).
+Section 4.7, Buffering Incompatible Uses does not apply within the TDDP.
+This project's conformance with the applicable landscape standards will be reviewed at the time of DSP.